someniatko/DoctrineRestDriver/README.md

       CURLOPT_HEADER: true
 ```

-The full list of all options you can find here: http://php.net/manual/en/function.curl-setopt.php
+A full list of all possible options can be found here: http://php.net/manual/en/function.curl-setopt.php

 # Usage
-Entity:
+First of all we need to create one or more entities:

 ```php
 namespace MyNamespace;